Iryna Dovhan: August 2014 incident

 Dovhan became famous after photos of her made by Maurício Lima (published in The New York Times) appeared in social and international media, showing her standing at a busy intersection in downtown Donetsk holding a sign identifying her as a spy and reading: "She kills our children".
 She says passers-by slapped and kicked her, spit on her and hurled tomatoes at her face.
 A photograph of her mistreatment stirred widespread outrage in Ukraine, prompted a social media effort to identify her and drew the attention of United Nations human rights monitors.

 The insurgents who abducted her are associated with the Vostok Battalion, led by former SBU operative Alexander Khodakovsky, accused her for being a spy and an artillery observer for the Armed Forces of Ukraine.
 Iryna Dovhan stated that she was never a spy, but she freely admits to being a volunteer who collected donations (food, clothes, medications, and money) from locals and delivered them to Ukrainian soldiers stationed nearby.
 She also says she wasn't the only person in Donetsk who helped Ukrainian soldiers through donations.
 She says that she made a fateful mistake when she took photos of soldiers receiving the collections, with the intention of showing them to people who donated the supplies.

 In her interviews to Hromadske.tv and Radio Liberty, she stated that if it hadn't been for those pictures, she might not have ever seen her family again.
 The Ukrainian television program Vikna filmed an exclusive interview of Dovhan and her family.
 Dovhan met, thanked and hugged the photographer Maurício Lima, whose photograph drew wide attention to her plight.

 Aftermath

 After September 2014, Dovhan and her family started rebuilding their lives in Mariupol.
-They didn't expect financial assistance from the Ukrainian government.
+They did not expect financial assistance from the Ukrainian government.

 In the 2014 Ukrainian parliamentary election, Dovhan as a non-partisan candidate tried to win a parliament seat by winning a single-member districts in Slovyansk, but failed to do so after finishing 7th with 4.16% of the votes.
 Dovhan did not take part in the 2019 Ukrainian parliamentary election.